KoT9R/Qodana/topics/teamcity-plugin-configuration.md

-[//]: # (title: TeamCity plugin configuration)
+[//]: # (title: TeamCity configuration)

-The main Qodana functionality comes from the 'engine' shaped into the Docker image.
-If you want to go beyond the boundaries of the default settings, refer to the [Docker image guide](https://www.jetbrains.com/help/qodana/?qodana-jvm-docker-readme).
-Note that you don't need to write `docker run` on your own: the plugin will do it for you.
-You can just use all other options and provide them via the dedicated UI or DSL properties.

-## Add Qodana analysis to your project builds on TeamCity

-### Prerequisites
+The Qodana functionality is available in TeamCity out of box.
+To start using it, you need to meet these prerequisites:

 - You use TeamCity as a build server for your project.
 If not, learn how to do it in [TeamCity documentation](https://www.jetbrains.com/help/teamcity/teamcity-documentation.html).
 - Your project language is included in the list of fully [supported technologies](https://www.jetbrains.com/help/qodana/supported-technologies.html).